 Paula Kiger of Big Green Pen shares a personal story related to Disney’s commitment to customer service.
 When she had a family member helping to make the magic, her appreciation changed and grew deeper.
 Follow Paula.

-Building Service into the Fabric of Your Culture
+Building Great Customer Service into the Fabric of Your Culture

 John Hunter of Curious Cat Management Improvement advises that it is very difficult to create a system with customer focus by all staff without several basic supports in place.
 Respect for people needs to be practiced, not just mentioned.
 Staff have to be given authority to act in the interest of customers.
 Follow John.